Addressing AI Tool Use in Classes

 Companies are actively promoting generative AI tools as labor-saving devices.
 The default faculty senate policy is to ban all use in classes, while allowing individual instructors to set their own policies.
 With so many mixed messages, it is important to be very clear with your students about your expectations.
 Standard academic honesty statements about plagiarism and paper-buying should cover the most obvious misuses of AI, but adding specific language will help make your position clear (see below for example language).

-Generative AI can be used for more than just content creation.
-GenAI tools can also be used to help with other cognitive processes such as summarizing readings, organizing ideas, planning projects, and getting feedback on drafts.
-If your course objectives are focused on developing such skills, make it clear to students that use of AI for these activities because it will interfere with their development of these skills.
-If use of AI for cognitive support will not interfere with your course objectives, addressing this in your AI policy will let students know that this kind of use is allowed, and especially helpful for first generation, international, and neurodivergent students.
+Generative AI can be used for more than content creation.
+GenAI tools can also be used to help with other cognitive processes such as: summarizing readings, organizing ideas, planning projects, and getting feedback on drafts.
+If your course objectives are focused on developing such skills, make it clear to students that you are discouraging/prohibiting use of AI for these activities because it will interfere with their development of these skills.
+If use of AI for cognitive support will not interfere with your course objectives, addressing this in your AI policy will let students know that this kind of use is allowed.
+Keeping in mind that for some first generation, international, and neurodivergent students, AI LLM tools can provide one-on-one support that may be hard to find at a large university.

 The first place to set expectations about AI is in your syllabus.
 Without a clear statement, students are left to interpret and make assumptions about what is and is not allowed (especially when some companies actively push AI use on students by implying certain uses 🙄 are OK.)